alwaysJunior/alwaysJunior/README.md

 - 🎯 I love to find some solutions on Frontend Mentor, you can check my frontend mentor profile [here](https://www.frontendmentor.io/profile/alwaysJunior)
 - 💫 Fun fact: I quit my job to start learning frontend, i hope i can succeed.

-#### I'm just started learning Javascript, I would be very happy if you would like to accompany or help me in this process.
+#### I have just started learning Javascript, I would be very happy if you would like to accompany or help me on this journey. 💝
 ---
 **_Thanks for visiting🍻_**